 The Choristers is a treble choir for girls and boys that focuses on sacred music, music skill building, vocal technique, worship tradition, and faith building.
 The ensemble, directed by Polly Baldridge, leads in worship several times during the year including the annual Palm Sunday procession.
 They also share musicals during the year, giving members an opportunity to experience a fully staged children's drama production.
 Participation is open to all, and children may participate by semester or by special event.
 Rehearsals are Wednesdays from 5 to 6 pm in the Music Room.
 Ms. Mary Nieter and Diane Fry assist with rehearsals.

 The Inspiration Ringers is a training handbell ensemble for beginning ringers.
-Directed by Polly Baldridge, the ensemble meets weekly on Wednesday evenings at 6:00 pm on the Great Hall stage and shares several times a year in worship and for the annual handbell concert at DUMC.
+Directed by Polly Baldridge, the ensemble meets weekly on the Great Hall stage and shares several times a year in worship and for the annual handbell concert at DUMC.
 New members are always welcome!!!!

 The Colorful Hands of Jesus puppet troupe meets weekly on Wednesdays from 4:15 to 5 pm to write scripts, record voice-overs, and rehearse skits with puppets to be shared throughout the year in worship and Sunday School assemblies.
 They also engage in outreach ministries in the community and share at Vacation Bible School in the summer.
 The ensemble is directed by Cathy Scarbrough and Nalynn Ryder.